 The Starting Speed is the speed that most moves will begin and end at.
 This value is set while configuring the axis and it has a valid range of 1 to 1,999,999 steps/second.
 This value is typically used to start the move above the motor's low frequency resonances and in micro-stepping applications to limit the amount of time needed for acceleration and deceleration.
-AMCI does not specify a default value because it is very dependent on motor size and attached load.
-With that said, a starting speed between 0.25 RPS and 0.50 RPS is usually a good starting point.
+AMCI does not specify a default value in this manual because it is very dependent on motor size and attached load.